justinglobal/shirt_factory/proposal.md

 Users have the option to upload their final design to an image gallery and specify a title for the design.

+MVP for final project has features scaled-down.

+Project MVP features

+1. Main page with ASCII art generator
+2. Page for each finished design with links to purchase
+3. Gallery of submitted designs

+Full site features:

+1. Interactive custom tshirt designer
+  * Users upload text, image, pic from clip art
+2. Shirt generators
+  * Templates for shirt designs with parameters user can set
+  * Generators:
+    * ASCII art - user uploads image, images is converted to ASCII art and rendered on the shirt
+    * Oregon Trail - user inputs text, text is rendered along with vintage video game art
+    * Glitch - users input image, image is altered via 'glitch' process that changes the appearance of the image
+3. Marketplace
+  * Users can upload designs they create to Marketplace
+  * Any user can purchase shirt from marketplace, shirt creator gets percentage of sale

 ### Specific Functionality

 **Shirt Factory pages and interface**

-### Home page
+#### Home page
   * Shirt design section displays blank white shirt initially

   * Design section options displayed via menu
-    1. Upload text and color parameters for image template ("oregon trail")
-      * Update display template with user parameters applied

-    2. Upload image from file or URL and shirt color parameters
+    1. Upload image from file or URL and set design size and shirt color parameters
-      * Resize and arrange image on blank shirt in section
       * Transform image using ASCII generator
-      * Transform image using glitch generator
-          ? - Use js sliders to alter parameters and display changes in real time
+      * Resize and arrange transformed image on blank shirt in section
       * Display original image thumbnail

-    3. Finished design is uploaded to gallery with title and/or purchased and saved in database
+    2. Finished design is uploaded to gallery with title and/or purchased and saved in database

-### Order form page
+#### Shirt page (order form page)
   * Displays final shirt image with form for user to specify order options

   * Order options